-“I had on a bikini and I thought that it was a modeling shoot," she told The Sun.
-"I had modeled as a child so this wasn’t out of the ordinary for me.
+“I had on a bikini and I thought that it was a modelling shoot," she told The Sun.
+"I had modelled as a child so this wasn’t out of the ordinary for me.
 First he was taking pictures of me in the bikini, then it was with the coat, then he said take off the bikini top, which I was comfortable with as I was only 10 and I often ran around with no top on.

 “But then he wanted me to take my bikini bottoms off.
 I started to feel very uncomfortable.
-Then at some point I realized my mom had gone.
+Then at some point I realised my mom had gone.
 I don’t know where she went and I didn’t really register her leaving but she was no longer there.
 Then he molested me.”

 Barnard, who has now reportedly filed an official police report with LAPD's sex crimes unit, told the paper that she suffered post-traumatic stress disorder and claustrophobia since the alleged attack.
 She has also started a petition demanding that Polanski be removed from the Academy of Motion Picture Arts of Sciences board.

 The Academy recently expelled Harvey Weinstein following accusations of sexual harassment and assault.
 Barnard said the Weinstein case prompted her to speak of her own experiences.

 “I felt terribly conflicted that I have been silent all this time and all these women are bravely coming forward and I thought to myself, I can’t in good conscience knowing what I know, and having gone through what I’ve gone through, not speak out," she told The Sun.

 If you have experienced sexual violence of any kind, please visit Rape Crisis or call 0808 802 9999.